bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part2/README.md

 ## process

-- Gives an output or more folders and files that are hidden.
+- Gives an output of more folders and files that are hidden.
-- List files in current directory.
+- List files in the current directory.
 - This option will list the possible options that the command accepts.
 - Files and folders that are hidden.
 - Gives us the manual page.